chigo3/market-correction-tda/README.md

-# market-correction-tda

-# Stocks Correction Detection with TDA
+# Market Correction Detection with TDA

 This project was created during a hackathon to detect “bubble corrections” in stocks (specifically Apple & Nvidia) using:
 - **Financial Metrics** (PE, PB, volatility, etc.)